kitten/fluorine/docs/introduction/concepts.md

 ## <a id='functional-additions-to-flux'></a>[Functional Additions to Flux](#functional-additions-to-flux)

-With Redux some new properties have made their way into Flux.
-They concern the stores and action creators.
-Fluorine builds on these functional properties.
+Two functional additions to Flux, that came by way of Redux are stores and action creators.

 ### Stores